-Hyssop Benefits
+Hyssop Nutrients & Benefits

 An ancient aromatic herb used for spiritual, culinary, and medicinal purposes, hyssop has long been touted for its many potentially beneficial properties.
 The plant was regarded as a symbol of purification in the Bible, used as a decorative garden plant and culinary herb in early modern Britain, and relied on as a medicinal aid for digestive and respiratory health in traditional folk medicine.
 Read more about hyssop in this article.